WhitePPY/Distributed-System-Lab-Group/Alpha/textFormat/README.md

-#### this dir is for users to convinently transform their data into the format our framework is using
+#### This dir is for users to conveniently transform their data into the format our framework is using

 usage:  python .\data_transform.py (regex expression) (input_filename) (output_filename)